Penn State vs. Villanova NCAA Football Odds, Plays and Insights | September 25, 2021

 Penn State Stats and Trends

+- Penn State has covered the spread every time thus far this season.

-- Penn State's games this year have yet to go over the total in three opportunities.
+- Penn State's games this year have not hit the over yet in three opportunities.

-- When Penn State records more than 11 points, it is 3-0 against the spread and 3-0 overall.
+- Penn State is 3-0 against the spread and 3-0 overall this season when the team records more than 11 points.

-- When Penn State picks up over 184.7 yards, the team is 3-0 against the spread and 3-0 overall.
+- Penn State is 3-0 against the spread and 3-0 overall when the team amasses over 184.7 yards.

 - The Nittany Lions have turned the ball over one time this season, one more turnover than the Wildcats have forced (0).